Akkuya/akkuya.github.io/ALCSS/README.md

-# CSS for my Anilist Profile.
+# CSS for Anilist Profiles that I develop.